Ballon d'Or Féminin: Controversy

-For the first time, in 2025, the Ballon d'Or ceremony will be held outside of women's international break, allowing women to attend.
+For the first time, in 2025, the Ballon d'Or ceremony was held outside of women's international break, allowing women to attend.
 Women were finally recognized for the Yashin Trophy, given to the best goalkeeper, as Ann-Katrin Berger, Hannah Hampton, Cata Coll, Chiamaka Nnadozie, and Daphne van Domselaar were the first nominees.
-It is also the first year women will be able to receive the Kopa Trophy, given to the best young player, with Michelle Agyemang, Vicky López, Linda Caicedo, Claudia Martínez Ovando, and Wieke Kaptein being the inaugural five nominated.
+Hannah Hampton received the trophy.
+It was also the first year women were able to receive the Kopa Trophy, given to the best young player, with Michelle Agyemang, Vicky López, Linda Caicedo, Claudia Martínez Ovando, and Wieke Kaptein being the inaugural five nominated.
+Vicky López won the award.